MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/ccomptrbase-class.md

 ### <a name="remarks"></a>Açıklamalar

-Tarafından `CComPtrBase`işaret edilen arabirimi yayınlar.
+`CComPtrBase`tarafından işaret edilen arabirimi yayınlar.

 ##  <a name="cocreateinstance"></a>CComPtrBase:: CoCreateInstance